Poland 2050: Founding

-First elections (2023-2025)
+First elections (2023–2025)

 Opinion polling of Poland 2050 and the Third Way in Polish parliamentary elections.

 Vertical lines left to right: performance of party in 2020, 2023, 2024 (local), 2024 (European Parliament), 2025.

-Horizontal lines indicate coalition (8%) and party (5%) threshold.

 Poland 2050 contested the 2023 parliamentary election on 15 October 2023 with the Polish People's Party and other small parties (Agreement, Centre for Poland, Union of European Democrats) in the Third Way (Trzecia Droga, TD) alliance, where the alliance overperformed polls, earning 14.4% of the vote, 7.2% of which for PL2050.
 PL2050, as well as PSL, joined a coalition with the Civic Coalition and New Left, creating the Third Cabinet of Donald Tusk, with Hołownia elected as Marshal of the Sejm.
 The alliance then performed in the April 2024 local elections, earning 14.3% of the vote, but only increasing its vote share by 2.2 pp relative to the 2018 local elections, where the PSL already gained 12.1% by itself.
 In June, the alliance suffered a defeat in the 2024 European Parliament election, gaining only 6.9% of the vote, well below polling predictions and only about half the result of the Confederation, despite polls having shown the two in close competition.

 After the election in late 2023, the Third Way alliance consistently gained around 15% in opinion polls.
 However, its polling numbers began declining, with them only getting around 10% in 2024 and by 2025, in some polls it even failed to cross the 8% election threshold for coalitions.
 Hołownia was declared the TD's candidate for the 2025 presidential election, announcing his candidacy on 13 November 2024, and getting endorsed by the Polish People's Party on 14 December.
 A small party in the alliance, the Union of European Democrats, would endorse Rafał Trzaskowski of the Civic Coalition over Hołownia.